-Organizations that fail to provide contractual services or meet program eligibility and reporting requirements may be in default of contract and may be placed on probation.
+Organizations that fail to provide contractual services or meet program eligibility and reporting requirements may be in default of contract and may be placed on probation per OAC Director discretion.
 Failure of an organization to satisfactorily address the City's concerns within a period of the probation may result in a recommendation of "no funding" for the next fiscal year.